 …

-If requested by the up layer, an NGV STA with dot11STAMeasurementPeriod not equal to 0 shall measure the number of neighbor STAs, the number of neighbor NGV STAs and report the measurement results to the up layer as defined in 6.6 (NGV radio environment report). (#2089)
+If requested by the up layer, an NGV STA with dot11STAMeasurementPeriod not equal to 0 shall measure the number of neighboring STAs, the number of neighboring NGV STAs and report the measurement results to the up layer as defined in 6.6 (NGV radio environment report). (#2089)

 32.1.1 Introduction to NGV PHY

 …

-The NGV PHY provides support for both 10 MHz and 20 MHz contiguous channel widths. (#2024) The NGV PHY data subcarrier frequency spacing is a half of VHT PHY and HT PHY subcarrier frequency spacing defined in Clause 21 (Very High Throughput (VHT) PHY specification) and Clause 19 (High Throughput (HT) PHY specification), respectively.
+The NGV PHY provides support for both 10 MHz and contiguous 20 MHz channel widths. (#2024) The NGV PHY data subcarrier frequency spacing is a half of VHT PHY and HT PHY subcarrier frequency spacing defined in Clause 21 (Very High Throughput (VHT) PHY specification) and Clause 19 (High Throughput (HT) PHY specification), respectively.

 …